 The indicator object monitoring function takes care of the status monitoring of disconnectors.
 The function's sole purpose is indication and does not therefore have any control functionality.
 To control circuit breakers and/or disconnectors, please use the Object control and monitoring function.
 The monitoring is based on the statuses of the configured device's digital inputs.
 The number of monitored indicators in a device depends on the device type and available inputs.
-The status monitoring of one monitored object usually requires two (2) digital inputs.
-Alternatively, object status monitoring can be performed with a single digital input: the input's active state and its zero state (switched to 1 with a NOT gate in the Logic editor).
+The status monitoring can be performed with a single digital input: the input's active state and its zero state (switched to 1 with a NOT gate in the Logic editor).